nakulbhat/nakulbhat.github.io/content/posts/ai-in-mbv.md

 author = "Nakul Bhat"
-title = 'A Review of AI Tools in Molecular Biology and Virology' tags = [ 'Publications'] summary = "An introduction to the fundamentals of AI for molecular biologists and virologists"
+title = 'A Review of AI Tools in Molecular Biology and Virology' tags = [ 'Publications'] summary = "A book chapter introducing the fundamentals of AI for molecular biologists and virologists"
 +++

 ## Introduction to AI's Role in Modern Biology